-Rainwater fittings

-Repair category 1

-Notes Rainwater goods are of cast-iron and are old and corroded.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.